Rolling Suds logo

 NORMAL

-The brand provides a robust 88-hour training curriculum designed to prepare three managerial staff members for launch.
-The program includes on-site launch support for operational readiness; on-site services carry an additional fee, and franchisees are responsible for travel and lodging expenses.
+Rolling Suds provides a robust 88-hour training curriculum designed to prepare three managerial staff members for launch.
+The program includes on-site launch support for operational readiness that incurs additional fees, and franchisees are responsible for travel and living expenses.

 Unit Growth Analysis